trampgeek/moodle-qtype_coderunner/Readme.md

   1. `disable_scratchpad`.
 Disable the scratchpad, resulting in what looks to the student like the Ace UI.
-This allows question authors to turn off the scratchpad without having to customise the question (which when becomes disassociated from the original question) or changing the question type altogether.
+This allows question authors to turn off the scratchpad without having to customise the question (which then becomes disassociated from the original question) or changing the question type altogether.